Foam cell: Composition

 Foam cells are not dangerous as such, but can become a problem when they accumulate at particular foci thus creating a necrotic centre of atherosclerosis.
 If the fibrous cap that prevents the necrotic centre from spilling into the lumen of a vessel ruptures, a thrombus can form which can lead to emboli occluding smaller vessels.
 The occlusion of small vessels results in ischemia, and contributes to stroke and myocardial infarction, two of the leading causes of cardiovascular-related death.
+However, during the early stages of their pathogenesis, foam cells have also been observed to adopt a pro-fibrotic phenotype in which they increase the stability of a nascent plaque through the up-regulation of the Liver X Receptor (LXR) pathway and the increased expression of extra-cellular matrix (ECM) associated genes.

 Foam cells are very small in size and can only be truly detected by examining a fatty plaque under a microscope after it is removed from the body, or more specifically from the heart.
 Detection usually involves the staining of sections of aortic sinus or artery with Oil Red O (ORO) followed by computer imaging and analysis; or from Nile Red Staining.
 In addition, fluorescent microscopy or flow cytometry can be used to detect OxLDL uptake when OxLDL has been labeled with 1,1′-dioctadecyl-3,3,3′3′-tetra-methylindocyanide percholorate (DiI-OxLDL).

 Autoimmunity occurs when the body starts attacking itself.
 The link between atherosclerosis and autoimmunity is plasmacytoid dendritic cells (pDCs).
 PDCs contribute to the early stages of the formation of atherosclerotic lesions in the blood vessels by releasing large quantities of type 1 interferons (INF).
 Stimulation of pDCs leads to an increase of macrophages present in plaques.
 However, during later stages of lesion progression, pDCs have been shown to have a protective effect by activating T cells and Treg function; leading to disease suppression.